BhumBhumrapee/ray-tracing/README.md

 After finishing the book and having a proper running code, I've decided also to try to extend from the idea discussed in the book regarding the material.
 I've tried to implement light material by myself.
 There was a lot of confusion in the first place, but the idea, in the end, was very simple.
-What I implemented was just to return the attenuation of the light without scattering the ray (as this is the source of the light, it should not scatter in my opinion).
+What I implemented was just to return the attenuation of the light without scattering the ray (as this is the source of the light, it should not scatter in my interpretation).
 This attenuation would then get multiplied to the original colour it bounces from.

 ```c++